What are postpartum briefs?

 When buying postpartum briefs, shop your normal size.
 If you’re unsure, use your hip measurements in collaboration with the sizing guide to help choose your correct size.

 Finally, order your briefs early so you have them the moment you need them.
 Purchase in black and nude so you have a pair that goes with everything.
-Looking for quality postpartum briefs with free shipping?
+Looking for quality postpartum briefs?
 The Active Truth range covers sizes XS to 3XL and is ideal for plus size mamas.